Aiky30/aik-deployment-tool/README.md

 # aik-deployment-tool
 Python deployment tool

+## Making changes

+1. Update the version in the setup.py file.
+2. Commit the changes that are part of the version
+3. Update any package dependencies in the requirements file
+4. Push to the relevant branch

+## Installation

 This file allows a development environment to be built Multiple production sites to be created, deployed and maintained